Desert Solitude Retreat Request Form

 Merciful Heart Hermitage

 • A desert solitude retreat here at Merciful Heart Hermitage provides the opportunity for a deep immersion in contemplative prayer in the form of a 5-to-8-day retreat that can be semi-directed if desired.
 You will essentially be living as a hermit and sharing in the life of the Hermitage.
 These retreats are intended to bring about deeper interior conversion and are not simply a time of rest and rejuvenation (except for the interior rest that is a fruit of union with Jesus).
 The purpose of this form is to help discern if God is calling you to the desert at this time.
 We encourage you to take time to pray through the below questions.
 Your responses will be kept confidential.
-These retreats are for Catholic priests only.
+These retreats are for Catholic priests serving the Diocese of Phoenix only.

 • Thank you in advance for your generosity in helping us carry out the mission of Merciful Heart Hermitage.
 Donations can also be made via check or online via credit card through our website as described here.
 Donations may also be made via check or via credit card online through our website as described here.